 As his name suggests, the German Shepherd is believed to be the descendant of herding dogs from Germany, which varied in type depending on the region.

 During the 1800s, enthusiasts and breeders got together to breed different types of German herding dogs.
 This eventually led to the modern-day German Shepherd we know and love.

 It is common knowledge that today’s German Shepherd is a famous police and military dog.
 But did you know that most of his skills came from his sheepherding days?

 Now, due to his incredible intelligence, loyalty, and courage, the German Shepherd is a renowned working dog.

-He also ranks at number two on the American Kennel Club’s list of America’s most popular dog breeds!
+As of October 2019, the German Shepherd ranks at number two on the American Kennel Club’s list of America’s most popular dog breeds!

 History of the Poodle